build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/index.md

 A common technique for bad actors is to establish command and control connections from internal resources.
 The compute resource can then be used to initiate DDoS attacks, mine crypto, and perform other nefarious acts.
 By blocking dns requests to TLDs that are know to be malicious you essentially block this command and control channel from happening.
 This keeps compute costs and data costs down.

-1. MOdify the current architecture to use a centralized inspection VPC.
+1. Modify the current architecture to use a centralized inspection VPC.

 While this is not specific to this tutorial, you can make a minor adjustment to the firewall configuration, and use a centralized inspection VPC rather than a distributed VPC.
 This will minimize the cost involved with having a firewall endpoint distributed across VPCs.

-## Tutorial Setup
+## Environment setup

 This tutorial starts with a baseline configuration that's built with a CloudFormation template that you can find in the sample code repo.